atizo/puppet-subversion/README.rst

   ``svn+ssh://$repo_base/$name/trunk`` or, if a branch is specified, ``svn+ssh://$repo_base/$name/branches/$branch``.
 This definition automatically includes the ``subversion`` class.
+  Please note: This definition is similar to ``subversion::working-copy`` and they might get merged in the future.

   - ``$name``: The name of the subversion project.
 This will be used to construct the URL used to check out the project.